 3D printing opened possibilities and a much more realistic representation of the tumor microenvironment can now be created.
 The cells are tested to assess if they remain viable or alive after printing; how the cells proliferate is also evaluated to understand how they express specific sets of proteins involved in tumour growth and how they resist to anti-cancer drugs.

-Researchers found that after printing, 90 percent of cancer cells were viable and the 3D model was more similar to a real tumor than 2D models; higher protein expression, proliferation rate and resistance to was verified.
+Researchers found that after printing, 90 percent of cancer cells were viable and the 3D model was more similar to a real tumor than 2D models; higher protein expression, proliferation rate and resistance to anti-cancer drugs was verified.

 “We have provided a scalable and versatile 3D cancer model that shows a greater resemblance to natural cancer than 2D cultured cancer cells.
 With further understanding of these 3D models, we plan to use them to study the development, invasion, metastasis and treatment of cancer using specific cancer cells from patients.
 We can also use these models to test the efficacy and safety of new cancer treatment therapies and cancer drugs,” explained the study’s lead author, Wei Sun.